PAARKAVYB/Experiment-08-Encoders-and-decoders-/README.md

 ## PROCEDURE:

-1.create module encoder and decoder.
+1.Create module encoder and decoder.

 2.Get inputs and outputs for encoders and decoders.

-3.perform or operation for encoder and and logic for decoders.
+3.Perform or operation for encoder and logic for decoders.

-4.perform RTL LOGIC and get waveform.
+4.Perform RTL LOGIC and get waveform.

 ## PROGRAM:

 /*
-Program for Endocers and Decoders and verify its truth table in quartus using Verilog programming.
+Program for Encoders and Decoders and verify its truth table in quartus using Verilog programming.
 Developed by: Paarkavy B
 RegisterNumber: 212221230072
 */